macbookandrew/cf7-google-analytics/README.md

 - [Google Analytics](https://wordpress.org/plugins/googleanalytics/) by Kevin Sylvestre
 - [Google Analytics](https://wordpress.org/plugins/pc-google-analytics/) by Praveen Chauhan
 - [Analytics Tracker](https://wordpress.org/plugins/analytics-tracker/) by Valeriu Tihai
-- The default Google Analytics code copied from the Analytics admin panel
+- The default Google Analytics code copied from the Analytics admin panel (both the newer gtag.js and the older universal analytics.js)
-- Any other plugin using `ga`, `_gaq`, or `__gaTracker` as the Javascript function
+- Any other plugin using `gtag`, `ga`, `_gaq`, or `__gaTracker` as the Javascript function
 - To add others, [open a pull request](https://github.com/macbookandrew/cf7-google-analytics)

 ## Installation ##